yegor256/blog/_posts/2014/aug/2014-08-13-strict-code-quality-control.md

 }
 {% endhighlight %}

-Now, the method is final and can't be overriden by child classes.
+Now, the method is final and can't be overridden by child classes.
 It is a much safer design (according to Checkstyle, and I agree).

 So, let's say we make this rule mandatory for all classes in the project.